 Featured image: Portrait of Billy Gerard Frank.
 Courtesy of the artist.

 Next on our list is the representative of Albania.
-The ministry of culture announced the relatively unknown artist Dritan Zeneli, who will represent the country at the upcoming Biennale.
-The title of the election Maybe the cosmos is not so extraordinary refers to the sci-fi novel Towards the Ypsilon of Eridan written by the Albanian author Arion Hysenbegas in 1983.
+The ministry of culture announced the relatively unknown artist Driant Zeneli, who will represent the country at the upcoming Biennale.
+The title of the election Maybe the cosmos is not so extraordinary refers to the sci-fi novel On the way to Epsilon Eridani written by the Albanian author Arion Hysenbegas in 1983.
 This will be the fifth time Albania will participate after showing the works of artists such as Edi Hila, Armando Lulaj, Adrian Paci, and Leonard Qylafi.

-Featured image: Portrait of Dritan Zeneli.
+Featured image: Portrait of Driant Zeneli.
 Image via gazeta-shqip

 The artist announced by The National Gallery in Prague to represent the Czech Republic in Venice is Stanislav Kolíbal.
 This legendary figure is one of the most important postwar artists in the country and is best known for his minimalist sculptural works.
 The project titled Former Uncertain Anticipated will be curated by an art historian Dieter Bogner aimed to display the main features of Kolibal’s work; as a matter of fact, the artist will intervene on the wall of the pavilion reacting to its modernist architecture.
 The National Gallery curator Adam Budak emphasized the decision: